Fast Feature Field ($\text{F}^3$): A Predictive Representation of Events: Results

 \paragraph{Fast feature field} is defined as

-Fitting the multi-resolution hash encoder is equivalent to finding an optimal basis \cite{donoho1994ideal} from data in~\cref{eq:objective} and \cref{eq:hat_BB_L} and therefore we think of $\ff(t, u)$ as the denoised version of raw data from an event camera.
-For all experiments in this paper, unless otherwise noted, we choose $\D t = 20$ ms, an encoder $\varphi$ with $L=4$ levels, a hash table of size $2^{19}$ and 2-dimensional features per entry, a receptive field of $\Om_u = 37 \times 37$ with $p=32$ output channels for the convolutional network $\rho$ in \cref{eq:ff}.
-Let us note that this architecture can also handle events with real-valued timestamps $t \in \reals_+$.
+In essence, the trained multi-resolution hash encoder is the basis $\hat \BB$ in~Eqn.~\ref{eq:objective}.
+We therefore consider $\ff(t, u)$ to be the denoised event data.
+For all experiments, unless otherwise noted, we choose $\D t = 20$ ms, an encoder $\varphi$ with $L=4$ levels, a hash table of size $2^{19}$, $F = 2$ dimensional features per entry, and a receptive field of $\Om_u = 37 \times 37$ with $p=32$ output channels for the convolutional network $\rho$ in Eqn.~\ref{eq:ff}.
+Note that this architecture can also handle events with real-valued timestamps $t \in \reals_+$.